Skyfator/seed_wifi/README.md

 ## Known issue: power loss on shutdown

 When the Mac Mini shuts down, its USB ports lose power — taking the ESP32 with it, making remote power-on impossible.
-Fix with either a small LiPo on the JST battery connector, or an always-on external USB power source (e.g. via a smart plug with the Mac's "auto power on after power failure" setting enabled).
+Fix with either a small LiPo on the battery connector, or an always-on external USB power source with a diode wired in series.

 ---